miguelgomesf/loan_prediction/README.md

 ## Licença

-Este projeto é de uso educacional e está licenciado sobre a licença MIT
+Este projeto é de uso educacional e está sob a licença MIT